centreon/centreon-archived/doc/en/administration_guide/poller/wizard_add_poller.rst

 .. image:: /images/poller/wizard_add_poller_1.png
     :align: center

-Type in the name, the IP address of the poller and IP address of the Centreon Central Server.
+Type in the name, the IP address of the poller and IP address of the Central Server.
 Click on **Next**:

 .. image:: /images/poller/wizard_add_poller_2.png